 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega explains how to prepare for a research trip to a cemetery to learn more about your family history.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 You might be wondering: how hard could it be to plan a cemetery research trip?
 After all, don’t you simply get in your car and drive to the cemetery, and then look for your ancestor’s tombstone?
 Of course, it can be that simple – but a successful genealogy trip to the cemetery requires some planning before, during, and after your trip.
 Consider these tips before your next cemetery excursion.

 Do Your Research

 I’m assuming that you have identified where your ancestor is buried.
 That’s the most important step to planning your trip, but don’t stop there.
 If this is a cemetery that has an office, search for an accompanying website.
 As you plan your travel, make sure you are familiar with the area the cemetery is located in.

 Check what hours the cemetery is open and any restrictions on visits, including items that can be left on the tombstone or grave.
 In addition, a call to the cemetery office can also be helpful in determining other family members that may be buried in the same plot but lack a tombstone.
 Also, ask for the precise location of the grave.
 Don’t forget to inquire about possible death information that was provided to the cemetery by the funeral home or family members.